 Small business term loans

-Term loans let you borrow a set amount of money that’s paid back with interest on a predetermined schedule.
-Both long-term and short-term small business loans are available.
-Which type will work best for you will depend on your business’s needs.
+Term loans let you borrow a set amount of money that you pay back with interest on a predetermined schedule.
+Both long-term and short-term small business loans may be available.
+The type that will work best for you will depend on your business’s needs.
+A small business loan calculator may help you assess and compare possibilities.

 SBA small business loans

-These term loans are offered through a lender insured by the SBA.
+These loans are offered through a lender partly insured by the U.S. Small Business Administration (SBA).
 Should the borrower default, the SBA will repay the lender most of the debt.
-Because SBA loans are government-backed, they come with lower interest rates and better terms for borrowers.
+Because SBA loans are government-backed, they typically come with lower interest rates and better terms for borrowers.
 However, they can be hard to qualify for.

 Equipment loans

 You might consider equipment financing if you want to purchase a new piece of equipment or machinery.
-With this type of small business loan, you typically get a quote for the equipment you’d like to buy, and a lender will front you a significant portion of the cost.
+With this type of small business loan, you typically get an option for the equipment you’d like to buy, and a lender fronts you a significant portion of the cost.
 The asset you purchase with the loan acts as collateral for the loan.

 Small business credit cards

 A business credit card is similar to a personal credit card, except it may provide reporting features to categorize and track your spending and a rewards program to help you save on typical business expenses.
-Some 0% APR credit cards offer no interest for a fixed period (often longer than a year).
+Some 0.00% annual percentage rate (APR) credit cards offer no interest for a fixed period (often longer than a year).

 How to Find the Right Business Loan

 There are many kinds of loans on the market.
-To find one that meets your needs and qualifications, even if yours is a business startup, here are some essential things to consider.
+To find one that meets your needs and qualifications, even if your company is a business startup, here are some essential points to consider.

 Understanding a lender’s minimum requirements and qualifications can increase your chances of getting approved for a small business loan.
-While some lenders may be flexible, many require that borrowers meet a minimum credit score, annual revenue, and number of years in business.
+While some lenders may be flexible, many require that borrowers meet a minimum credit score, annual revenue threshold, and required number of years in business.

-When you’re asking how do business loans work, it’s important to understand a few key business loan terms.
-Here are a few to become familiar with.
+When you’re asking yourself “how do business loans work?”
+It’s important to understand a few common business loan terms.

-• Repayment term: the amount of time a borrower has to repay the loan.
+• Repayment term: This is the amount of time a borrower has to repay the loan.

-• Eligibility requirements: conditions the bank or lender requires the borrower to meet to qualify for financing.
+• Eligibility requirements: These are the conditions the bank or lender requires the borrower to meet in order to qualify for financing.

-• Interest rates: what the lender charges for giving you access to the money, expressed as a percentage of the loan amount.
+• Interest rates: This is essentially what the lender charges the borrower for giving them access to the money, usually expressed as a percentage of the loan amount.

-• Principal: the total amount of money you borrow (not including interest).
+• Principal: This represents the total amount of money borrowed (not including interest).

-• Time to funding: how long it will take for the lender to distribute funds to the borrower
+• Time to funding: This refers to how long it will take for the lender to distribute funds to the borrower.

 Types of Lenders That Offer Business Loans

 You can apply directly with an online lender instead of working through a traditional bank.
 The benefit of doing this is that many online lenders have advanced technology to approve borrowers quickly and transfer funds.
-The drawback is that it’s not uncommon to get charged higher rates when working with a direct online lender than a traditional bank.
+A potential drawback is that it’s not uncommon to get charged higher rates by a direct online lender than by a traditional bank.

-Large commercial banks are known for issuing loans with lower interest rates than their peers, but the drawback is that they tend to have strict qualification requirements that can be difficult to meet.
+Large commercial banks are known for issuing loans with lower interest rates than other kinds of lenders, but the drawback is that they tend to have strict qualification requirements that can be difficult to meet.
 Large commercial banks may be outside your reach if you’re a new business.

 Community banks are locally owned and operated.
-Since they tend to be smaller than commercial banks, they can often provide you with more individualized service.
-These banks may also look at other aspects of your business besides your credit score.
+Since they tend to be smaller than commercial banks, they can often provide borrowers with more individualized service.
+These banks may also look at other aspects of a business besides its credit score.

 With peer-to-peer lending sites, any money you receive comes from a group of investors instead of a single lender or a bank.
 Peer-to-peer loans are often easier to qualify for but tend to cost more in the long run due to fees and higher interest rates.